systematic-magic/AgingPubMed/research_papers_html.rst

 9.3.
 Check spelling of the month.

 9.4.
-Check that Received date is older than Accepted date (i.e. we cannot publish before we accept).
+Check that Received date is older than Accepted date (i.e. we cannot accept before we receive).

 .. note:: Pay attention to years.